 Please make the changes to P535L4-L24 in 802.11be spec draft D1.31 (original P409L14-L34 in 802.11be spec draft D1.0) as shown below for CID 7199, 7345, 8002, 8003:

 (#2704)(#2175)(#1353)(#1355)(#1969)(#1352)Reserved fields in the EHT preamble or reserved values of the fields in the EHT preamble are divided into two categories: Validate and Disregard.
-An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to true shall set the Disregard fields and Validate fields in accordance with the requirements specified in this subclause.
-An EHT STA with dot11EHTBaseLineFeaturesImplementedOnly equal to false might be subject to a different set of requirements.
+An EHT STA shall set the Disregard fields and Validate fields in accordance with the requirements specified in this subclause.
 Validate field values serve to indicate whether to continue reception of a PPDU at an EHT STA.
-If an EHT STA encounters a PPDU where at least one field in the preamble that is identified as Validate for the STA is not set to the value specified for the field in this subclause, or at least one field in the EHT preamble equals a value that is identified as Validate for the STA, the STA shall defer for the duration of the PPDU as defined in 36.3.22 (EHT receive procedure), report the information from the version independent fields within the RXVECTOR, and terminate the reception of the PPDU.
+If an EHT STA encounters a PPDU where at least one Validate field in the preamble is not set to the value specified in Clause 36, or at least one field in the EHT preamble equals a value that is identified as Validate for the STA, the STA shall defer for the duration of the PPDU as defined in 36.3.22 (EHT receive procedure) and report the information from the version independent fields within the RXVECTOR.
 If an EHT STA sees any of the fields identified as Disregard for the STA set to a value that is different from its specified value in this subclause or field values of any field in the EHT preamble as being set to a value identified as Disregard for the STA in this subclause, it shall ignore these field values and they will have (#4642)no impact on the STA’s continued reception of the PPDU (i.e., reception at the STA can continue as usual).
 For further details on receive behavior when encountered with Validate and Disregard fields or any field as being set to a value identified as Validate or Disregard, (#3174)refer to 36.3.22 (EHT receive procedure).

+NOTE - Some of the Disregard or Validate fields might be redefined for EHT STAs with dot11EHTBaseLineFeaturesImplementedOnly equal to false.

 CID 6434, 6435, 8005